Taylor-Ampatiellos/document-analysis/README.txt

 Outside Packages Used:
 	python-docx
 	matplotlib (https://matplotlib.org)

-Known Bugs:
-	- Search raises an unchecked exception if the .docx file is not readable (such as with a temporary file).

 Planned Changes:
 	- Make length and letter frequency graphs display at the same time.